 Let’s talk about Digital Footprint.
 Digital Footprint allows threat defenders a full understanding of the digital attack surface–the known, unknown, and rogue internet-facing assets that can be attacked and compromised by attackers.
 It offers the means to identify external assets, actively monitor crucial changes, and allow staff to pinpoint issues to resolve in order to reduce the attack surface and maintain asset management compliance.

-Through our virtual user crawling technology, defenders can understand how an adversary sees your organization from the outside in, where analysts can readily view details relating to digital assets such as domain attributes, IP addresses, registrant components, and reveal previously unknown assets and exposures.
+Through our virtual user crawling technology, defenders can understand how an adversary sees your organization’s digital footprint from the outside in, where analysts can readily view details relating to digital assets such as domain attributes, IP addresses, registrant components, and reveal previously unknown assets and exposures.

 Today I’ll be doing a demonstration of RiskIQ Digital Footprint Community Edition.
 I’ll be showing just how well RiskIQ Digital Footprint automatically builds, classifies and connects an organization’s digital footprint, without any human involvement, with stunning results.
 Let’s start our demonstration of Digital Footprint.